retostauffer/python-colorspace/source/articles/hcl_palettes.rst

 Sequential palettes (single-hue)
 --------------------------------

-:py:func:`sequential_hcl<colorspace.palettes.sequential_hcl>` codes the
-underlying numeric values by a monotonic sequence of increasing (or decreasing) luminance.
-Thus, the function's l argument should provide a vector of length 2 with starting and ending luminance (equivalently, `l1` and `l2` can be used).
-Without chroma (i.e., `c = 0`), this simply corresponds to a grayscale palette, see "Grays" and "Light Grays" below.
+:py:class:`sequential_hcl` codes the underlying numeric values by a monotonic sequence of increasing (or decreasing) luminance.
+Thus, the function's l argument should provide a vector of length 2 with starting and ending luminance (equivalently, ``l1`` and ``l2`` can be used).
+Without chroma (i.e., ``c = 0``), this simply corresponds to a gray-scale palette, see "Grays" and "Light Grays" below.

 .. ipython:: python
     :okwarning:

     from colorspace import hcl_palettes
     @savefig hcl_palettes_sequential_singlehue.png width=50% align=center
-    hcl_palettes(7, "Sequential (single-hue)", plot = True, ncol = 1, figsize = (6, 7.5))
+    hcl_palettes(7, "Sequential (single-hue)", plot = True,
+                 ncol = 1, figsize = (6, 7.5))

-All except the last are inspired by the ColorBrewer.org palettes with the same base name :cite:p:`color:Harrower+Brewer:2003` but restricted to a single hue only.
+All except the last are inspired by the ColorBrewer.org palettes with the same base name :cite:p:`HCL-color:Harrower+Brewer:2003` but restricted to a single hue only.
 They are intended for a white/light background.
-The last palette (Oslo) is taken from the scientific color maps of :cite:t:`color:Crameri:2018` and is intended for a black/dark background and hence the order is reversed starting from a light blue (not a light gray).
+The last palette (Oslo) is taken from the scientific color maps of :cite:t:`HCL-color:Crameri:2018` and is intended for a black/dark background and hence the order is reversed starting from a light blue (not a light gray).